 Want a creative spin on holiday treats this year?
 Then pear pie crumble bars with a cookie drizzle are perfect for you!
 They are simple, impressive, and tasty!

 Did you know that December is national pear month?
-In fact, 2016 is the 12th year since the month-long dedication was made.

 But it doesn’t stop there.
 Oh no, it just can’t stop there.
 A generous drizzle of cookie butter takes these bars totally over the top into sweet perfection.